 The Park District is invested in the health of the communities we serve.
 We know that being outdoors, especially in natural settings, bring physical and mental health benefits to individuals, families and communities.
 In 2010, we worked closely with the Institute at Golden Gate, U.S. National Parks Service, and regional park agencies to promote Healthy Parks Healthy People (HPHP).
 This global initiative encourages healthy active fun in the outdoors while appreciating and taking care of parks and open green space areas.

-Since 2014, we have partnered with healthcare providers and community leaders to implement Park Rx: prescribing nature as a preventative intervention for chronic illnesses such as diabetes, hypertension and obesity.
+Since 2014, the Park District and the Regional Parks Foundation have partnered with healthcare providers and community leaders to implement and support Park Rx: prescribing nature as a preventative intervention for chronic illnesses such as diabetes, hypertension and obesity.
 We have also teamed up with universities/research institutes to determine outcomes of being active in nature.

 We implement Park Rx by providing transportation to our parks, fun activities such as community walking, group games, meditation and yoga.
-We also install murals of our parks throughout select clinics to inspire everyone to get active outdoors.
-We hold six to ten Multicultural Wellness Walks annually in our parklands.
+We also install murals of our parks throughout select clinics to inspire all to get active outdoors.
+We hold six to eight Multicultural Wellness Walks annually in our parklands.
 Each walk brings 90 to 150 participants, ages 2 to 80, and includes a diversity of ethnicity, race, gender, religious traditions, abilities, and socioeconomic backgrounds.
-To date, we've walked with over 4,000 participants.
+To date, we've walked with over 5,000 participants.
 We also encourage community organizations to form their own walking groups and walk in nearby parks.
+View Photos.

 - Park Rx Videos | Park Rx Articles